skippyr/libtmk/README.md

 ## About

-It is a simple C/C++ terminal manipulation library for UNIX-like operating systems that is capable of handling some terminal properties, styles, effects and trivial key readings with UTF-8 encoding.
+It is a simple C/C++ terminal manipulation library for Linux that is capable of handling some terminal properties, styles, effects and trivial key readings with UTF-8 encoding.

 Designed to be an alternative to curses-like libraries, it offers a solid base for creating general purpose terminal based softwares, while leaving room to